Katie Fahey: Voters Not Politicians

 The campaign garnered attention from political figures such as former President Barack Obama and former California governor Arnold Schwarzenegger and, as Election Day drew near, took in millions of dollars in donations.
-On November 6, 2018, Michigan voters overwhelmingly approved Proposal 2.
+On November 6, 2018, Michigan voters approved Proposal 2 by 61% to 39%.
 At the election night party in Detroit, Fahey said, "The thing we proved tonight is that we are our own saviors.
 We the people can save ourselves."

 Slay the Dragon, a documentary about Fahey and VNP produced by Participant Media, premiered at the Tribeca Film Festival in New York on April 27, 2019.

 National activism

 In March 2019, Fahey left VNP to serve as executive director of The People, a national nonprofit that supports nonpartisan democratic reforms such as open primaries and ranked-choice voting.